ljw1004/vbspec/vb/expressions.md

 End Module
 ```

-> __Annotation__
-> One of the main reasons for doing currying of extension methods is that it allows query expressions to infer the type of the iteration before evaluating the arguments to a query pattern method.
+__Note.__ One of the main reasons for doing currying of extension methods is that it allows query expressions to infer the type of the iteration before evaluating the arguments to a query pattern method.
 Since most query pattern methods take lambda expressions, which require type inference themselves, this greatly simplifies the process of evaluating a query expression.

 Unlike normal interface inheritance, extension methods that extend two interfaces that do not relate to one another are available, as long as they do not have the same curried signature: